A bit of History…

 During that same period, I started learning classical guitar technique and interpretation with Maestro Juan Carlos Alves -who also was my Lutherie teacher.
 In this way, I sought to understand not only the instrument, but also the music and the people it was built for.

-In 1999 I graduated a Luthier and kept on building several guitars under the tutelage of my master while I started studying carpentry.
+In 1999 I graduated a Luthier and kept on building several guitars under the tutelage of my master while I began studying carpentry.
 In 2002 a friend invited me to move to Norway to work for a while and explore new horizons.
 The idea of changing scenery was really tempting and I accepted the offer.
 At last, I got accustomed to the country, its people and language and chose to make it my permanent home.

 We came back to Norway in 2013 and -drawn in part by the beautiful location and the promise of a stable and dry climate- we settled in Hamar, on the eastern shore of Norway’s largest lake.
 I sat up my basement shop in the following months, acquired new machinery and began planning a move over to electric instruments.